junxit/us-congress-bills-112/metadata.md

 - 2011-06-07 — Introduced in Senate
 - 2011-06-07 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S3545-3552)
 - 2011-06-07 — Sponsor introductory remarks on measure.
 (CR S3544-3545)
+- 2011-09-07 — Committee on the Judiciary.
+Hearings held.
+Hearings printed: S.Hrg.
+112-126.
+- 2011-09-22 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2011-09-22 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2011-09-22 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2011-09-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 181.